Fractional Topology in Interacting 1D Superconductors: Introduction

-{ The theory for proximity-induced topological superconductivity (SC) focuses strongly on non-interacting electron models \cite{Alicea_2011}.
+The theory for proximity-induced topological superconductivity (SC) focuses strongly on non-interacting electron models \cite{Alicea_2011}.
 However, realistic materials will necessarily be exposed to both internal and external interactions, which may give rise to previously unknown transitions \cite{Katsura_2015, Alicea_interacting}.
-For example, it was found in \cite{Ledermann_2000} that due to the interplay between interactions and inter-wire hopping amplitude a transition to a superconducting state can occur, for two chains of spinless fermions without SC-pairing.} Another fascinating effect often found in interacting systems is the fractionalization of the underlying degrees of freedom, as for example the fractionalization of charge in the FQHE \cite{Kapfer_2019} or also in the case of quantum wires \cite{Chargefract_leHur}.
+For example, it was found in \cite{Ledermann_2000} that due to the interplay between interactions and inter-wire hopping amplitude a transition to a superconducting state can occur, for two chains of spinless fermions without SC-pairing.
+Another fascinating effect often found in interacting systems is the fractionalization of the underlying degrees of freedom, for example, the fractionalization of charge in the FQHE \cite{Kapfer_2019} or also in the case of quantum wires \cite{Chargefract_leHur}.
 Another instance of fractionalization was discovered in the case of two interacting Kitaev wires \cite{Herviou_2016}, wherein the gapless \emph{double critical Ising} phase was found to host free Majoranas in the bulk.
-Against the backdrop of topological materials in modern technology, developing a deeper understanding of the \emph{DCI} phase and its Majorana physics is therefore relevant.
-Recent advances in unraveling the phase diagram of two interacting Bloch spheres \cite{Hutchinson_2021, lehur_new} revealed also the emergence of a fractional topological phase at large interactions. \\

-{In fact, for the single Kitaev wire there exists a well established map onto the Bloch sphere through the Nambu basis representation \cite{Sato_2017,lehur_new}.
-Thus these recent findings stimulate us to investigate the \emph{DCI} phase further, and in particular its link to the fractional Bloch sphere phase in \cite{Hutchinson_2021}.} \\
+Against the backdrop of topological materials in modern technology, developing a deeper understanding of the DCI phase and its Majorana physics is therefore relevant.
+Recent advances in unraveling the phase diagram of two interacting Bloch spheres \cite{Hutchinson_2021, lehur_new} revealed also the emergence of a fractional topological phase at large interactions.
+In fact, for the single Kitaev wire, there exists a well-established map onto the Bloch sphere through the Bogoliubov-De Gennes representation \cite{Sato_2017,lehur_new}.
+Thus these recent findings stimulate us to investigate the DCI phase further, and in particular its link to the fractional Bloch sphere phase in \cite{Hutchinson_2021}.\\